 The students shared that the skills they learned will help them in their future careers as attorneys including advocating for immigrants and refugees.
 “I think it was an important class for Hastings to offer because it provided me guidance on what a legal career in the field of refugee law would look like and built my confidence to know I would be capable of following that path,” Lingappa said.
 In addition to the students mentioned, Mali Gillespie ‘24 also participated in the delegation to Tijuana.

-Many UC Hastings students spent their spring breaks doing pro bono work, including doing client intakes for asylum cases, legal writing and research, and assisting low-income clients from rural communities in New York with pro se uncontested divorce proceedings.
+Many UC Law SF students spent their spring breaks doing pro bono work, including doing client intakes for asylum cases, legal writing and research, and assisting low-income clients from rural communities in New York with pro se uncontested divorce proceedings.